Translate this page

 • They will ask you about your decision and whether you are sure.

-• They will ask about your medical history and previous pregnancies.
+• They will ask about this pregnancy, previous pregnancies and your medical history.

 • They will explain the treatment, any risks and the process for follow up.